-    Requests to change, add or cancel classes must be made in writing by means of the Cancel/Add form, found on the FNU website or at the Registrar‘s Office.
+Requests to change, add, or cancel classes must be made in writing by means of the Cancel/Add form, found on the FNU website or at the Registrar‘s Office.
 Any changes to your schedule must be approved by your Department/Division Head and a Cancel/Add form must be completed, signed, and turned into the Registrar‘s Office.
-Online learning students must submit the completed form(s) to the Registrar‘s Office via either e-mail (firstname.lastname@example.org or email@example.com) or fax at (305) 362-0595, Attention to: Registrar‘s Office.
+Online learning students must submit the completed form(s) to the Registrar‘s Office via either e-mail (email@example.com) or fax at (305) 362-0595, Attention to Registrar‘s Office.

 Additional questions to the Online Learning Dept. can be emailed to firstname.lastname@example.org.

-Students starting in the University in Term B of the semester will be able to ADD/CHANGE classes during the first week of this term.
+Students starting at the University in Term B of the semester will be able to ADD/CHANGE classes during the first week of this term.